Albert Goldman

 Albert Harry Goldman (April 15, 1927 – March 28, 1994) was an American academic and author.

-Goldman wrote about the culture and personalities of the American music industry both in books and as a contributor to magazines.
-He is best known for his bestselling book on Lenny Bruce and his controversial biographies of Elvis Presley and John Lennon.
+Goldman wrote about the culture and personalities of the American music industry, both in books and as a contributor to magazines.
+He is known for his bestselling book on Lenny Bruce and his controversial biographies of Elvis Presley and John Lennon.

-Early life
+Early life and education

 Albert Goldman was born in Dormont, Pennsylvania, and raised in Mount Lebanon, Pennsylvania.